 IT IS BECOMING INCREASINGLY POPULAR to claim that we are living in some type of computer simulation, similar to that depicted in the Matrix films.
 But while this claim is certainly intriguing, it is actually less profound than it first appears.

 The simulated universe theory is making a direct statement on what reality actually is, and in so doing it is not respecting fundamental ontological limits.
-In other words, it is just fantasy.
+In other words, it can only be fantasy.

-The simple fact is that we can make all sorts of statements about the fundamental nature of reality, and none of these statements actually has much meaning.
-So the question whether we live in a computer simulation does not actually have any direct meaning.
-All we can really do is talk in terms of maps of reality, and from that perspective, the computer simulation map offers little to no advantage over the standard scientific map of reality, unless it predicts an aspect of reality that is missing from the conventional models — such as pixelation.
-In that case, it just becomes a more accurate map, not a reinterpretation of what reality actually is.
+The simple fact is that we can make all sorts of statements about the fundamental nature of reality, and none of these statements have much meaning.
+All we can really do is talk in terms of maps of reality, and from that perspective, the computer simulation map offers little or no advantage over the standard scientific map of reality, unless it predicts an aspect of reality that is missing from the conventional models — such as pixelation.
+In that case, it has potential to become a more accurate map, not a reinterpretation of what reality actually is.

-When we reify reality itself we have left the rational realm and are in the irrational realm.
+When we reify reality itself we have left the rational realm and entered the irrational realm.
 Indeed, believing that one knows the fundamental nature of reality is entirely equivalent to believing in God.
-Now that is not to say that such beliefs about reality's fundamental nature cannot be useful to those holding them, or that they are not "subjectively truthful" (whatever that means).
+That is not to say that such beliefs about reality's fundamental nature cannot be useful to those holding them, or that they are not "subjectively truthful" (whatever that means).
 But they are untestable and therefore do not warrant the objectivity generally ascribed to testable systems.

 The computer simulation model of reality, however, is testable.
 We can test it to see how accurate a model it is and whether it brings new information to the table.
 (Scientific models offer no novelty in the form of untested predictions are not considered to be particularly useful to science, although they can be subjectively appealing.)